brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 With all this in place and saved, Zapier will send an email to the department email address any time that contact form is submitted.

-### Behind the scenes
+### Behind the Scenes

-One interesting thing to note: when you make this connection, Zapier and Netlify are setting up a Webhook behind the scenes.
-The webhook lives in your Netlify admin panel in your Form settings.
+One interesting thing to note: when you make this connection, Zapier and Netlify are setting up a webhook behind the scenes.
+The webhook lives in your Netlify admin panel in your form settings.
 Whenever your form gets a submission, Netlify will fire an "Outgoing Webhook" that hits the Zapier API for you.

 We'll do something similar in the next section, but for our own API endpoint!

-## Creating a serverless form processor
+## Creating a Serverless Form Processor

 If you like writing code and want to have full control over what happens in your application, you can create your own form processor.

-We'll use Netlify Functions to create a Lambda function that will do our emails for us.
+We'll use Netlify functions to create a Lambda function that will do our emails for us.

 To send the emails, we'll need some form of Node.js email API.
 For this example, we'll use Twilio's SendGrid product.
 The API is easy to understand and there are loads of examples out there.
-For low-level usage, it's free, which is lovely.
+Bonus: For low-level usage, it's free.

 _Aside: Chris Coyier recently wrote an article on CSS Tricks about_ [_sending emails from serverless functions_](https://css-tricks.com/netlify-functions-for-sending-emails/)_.
 In it, he uses SparkPost which looks pretty handy as well._

-### Setting up our serverless function
+### Setting Up Our Serverless Function

-First, we have to configure our project to use Netlify Functions.
+First, we have to configure our project to use Netlify functions.
 The easiest way to do this is to set up the project using the Netlify Dev CLI.

 Run the following and it will set things up for you: